tiagocbarbosa/javascript-oop/README.md

 # javascript-oop
+This is my `javascript` project using some OOP concepts.

+## About
+It is highly recommended to start looking from the "index.js" file.
+There I explain some aspects of my project.

-Here's a list of OOP concepts that you can find in my project.
+Check below a list of OOP concepts that you will find in this project.

 ### Class
 In "Client\Client.js":